 |

-Each time you try to make a bid, our system is checking that at least a certain bid step is added to the current bid.
-We do this like a normal auction to avoid people to spend time adding £1 on an item just for fun.
+Each time you try to make a bid, our system is checking that at least the correct bid step is added to the current bid.
+That also applies to the first bid on any item.

 The bid step is defined according to the following table: